GMFM300 Remote Sensing II - Analysis

 About this course

 Lectures: Image formation, pixel representation and image formats.
-Satellite mapping and GPS.
+Spaceborne imaging principles (platforms, sensors, orbits).
+Satellite image radiometric and geometric properties.
 The use of GPS for control point determination.
 The use of matching for controlling the geometric accuracy of satellite images.
-Satellite image stereo-photogrammetry.
-Automated terrain model production.
-Digital terrain models in raster format.
-3D-visualisation.
+Satellite image orthorectification and terrain model generation from satellite image optical stereo.
+Spectral signatures and indices.
+Principles and methods of image classification, change detection and movement analysis using satellite images.
 The use of lidar data in thematic mapping.
-Imaging Synthetic Aperture Radar (SAR).
-Interferometrical use of SAR.
-Various methods of image classification, change detection and evaluation methods.
+Principles of Imaging Synthetic Aperture Radar (SAR) and Interferometrical use of SAR.

 Exercises:1: Determination of the structure of image files with unknown formats.
 Import, processing and converting of image files.
-2: Automated terrain model production from satellite optical stereo and further analysis.
-3: Self-guided mini project focusing on change detection, image classification and visualization.
+2: Orthorectification and automated terrain model production from satellite optical stereo and further analysis.
+3: Self-guided mini-project focusing on image classification, change detection and visualization.

 Excursion: A visit to relevant research, education, and business establishments located in the region.